parthgoswami-github/prod/contributorblog_7/index.md

 <br/>
 <br/>

-Pradumna, thank you so much for taking the time to share your thoughts and experiences regarding contributions to open source software.
-Our conversation taught me a lot, and I hope that it will be beneficial to our readers.
-I greatly appreciate it.
+Pradumna, I would like to express my heartfelt gratitude for generously sharing your thoughts and experiences on contributing to open source communities.
+Your insights were invaluable, and I am confident that they will benefit our readers.
+Thank you for taking the time to engage in such a productive conversation.

 I will leave you all with my favorite takeaway from this interview..

-######
+######  Seeing other people’s projects and dreams have been a great source of motivation for me.

 <br/>